Pope beats back speculation of imminent death or conclave as he continues pneumonia recovery

-ROME — (AP) — Pope Francis continued his slow recovery from double pneumonia on Thursday, beating back speculation of an imminent death, resignation or conclave and signalling that he was still very much in charge albeit in a weakened state.
+ROME — (AP) — Pope Francis continued his slow recovery from double pneumonia on Thursday, beating back speculation of an imminent death, resignation or conclave and signaling that he was still very much in charge, albeit in a weakened state.

-The Vatican said the 88-year-old pope once again slept well during the night at Rome’s Gemelli hospital and was resting Thursday morning.
+The 88-year-old pope once again slept well during the night at Rome’s Gemelli hospital, had breakfast and resumed his therapy Thursday morning in good spirits, the Vatican said.
+The results of more medical tests were expected later Thursday.

-Doctors on Wednesday reported further slight improvements in his clinical condition.
+Doctors on Wednesday reported further slight improvements in his clinical condition as his hospital stay neared Friday's two-week mark.
 They said the kidney insufficiency that had been detected in recent days had receded, blood tests showed a slight improvement and a chest CT scan showed that his complex lung infection was taking the “normal evolution” as it is being treated.

 As is now popularly known thanks to the Oscar-nominated film "Conclave," the 91-year-old Re would have a key role in any papal death or conclave, called to preside over the funeral and organize the secret balloting in the Sistine Chapel to elect a new pope.
 Francis recently extended Re's term, keeping him on in the important job rather than naming someone new.